pygments/pygments/doc/docs/lexerdevelopment.rst

      r'"(\\?.)*?"'

-  If the ending quote is missing, the regular expression engine will find that it cannot match at the end, and try to backtrack with less matches in the ``*?``.
+  If the ending quote is missing, the regular expression engine will find that it cannot match at the end, and try to backtrack with fewer matches in the ``*?``.
 When it finds a backslash, as it has already tried the possibility ``\\.``, it tries ``.`` (recognizing it as a simple character without meaning), which leads to the same